 - Cum Laude 3.30-3.49

-Graduating J.D. students with 12 or more credit hours in maritime designated courses (including Admiralty I and II) and a grade point average of at least 3.3 in those maritime designated classes may receive an honors designation in maritime law.
+Graduating J.D. students with 12 or more credit hours in maritime designated courses (Admiralty I and II are required for this designation) will earn the Maritime Concentration designation.
+Graduating J.D. students with 12 or more credit hours in maritime designated courses (including Admiralty I and Admiralty II) and a grade point average of at least 3.3, the equivalent of cum laude honors, in those maritime designated classes may receive an honors designation in maritime law.

 Maritime designated courses can be found in the Admiralty and Maritime LL.M.
 Catalog.